darlene almeda // visual artist

 Teaching was always a part-time vocation for me.
 I wanted to be an effective instructor and received my degree in education from Florida State University.
 Still, I must give credit to my education studies at Georgia State University and an extraordinary math professor I was fortunate to have while majoring in mathematics at Southern Polytechnic State University, where I learned the core of how to teach.
 I began teaching commercial photography in the 1990s for a well-known art school in Atlanta, the Southeastern Center for the Photographic Arts, which later became the Rocky Mountain School of Photography.
 I taught art and photography electives for various schools and one-on-one workshops for over thirty years, which has always been my favorite teaching format.
 In 2017 after a few years of teaching and directing a commercial photography program full-time for a tech college, I decided to retire from teaching—the time involved in full-time teaching plus running a commercial program consumed more of my creative life than I am willing to give.
 I appreciate my many requests for private instruction, but I cannot accept these invitations as I devote my free time to travel and art projects.
 When I write an article for publication that serves to help photographers with techniques in film and digital photography, I will post it here when copyrights permit or include a link to where it has been published if on the web.

 During my childhood, I lived on both the western and eastern coasts of the United States, but I never felt either location was home.
-It wasn’t until I arrived in Atlanta that I found a sense of belonging in the southern culture, eventually leading me to settle in North Florida.
+When I arrived in Atlanta, I found a sense of belonging in the southern culture, eventually leading me to settle in North Florida.
 I have one child, a handsome and intelligent son that I adore.
 I am vegetarian, and my home has always been a refuge for rescue animals.
-I enjoy watching log cabin building, furniture-making, and building & repairing stringed instruments on YouTube when I have the time.
-My favorite pastimes are classical guitar, art history, vegetarian cooking, and reading what my local library can acquire for me through their interlibrary system.
+I enjoy watching log cabin building on YouTube, envisioning a life nestled in the woods, far from the clamor of society.
+My favorite pastimes are classical guitar, art making, cooking, and reading.
 Music has always been an integral part of my life, having started classical guitar studies as a child.
-I have a special appreciation for classical guitar music, jazz, and some popular artists from my teen and young adult years.
+I have a special appreciation for classical & jazz guitar music and some popular artists from my teen and young adult years.
 One of my most memorable experiences was attending a concert by the legendary Andrés Segovia.
-Even though I am a career commercial photographer, photography continues to be my art of choice.
-I love its creative process, even more today, when I can go off-grid with my campervan and cameras, looking for beautiful landscapes and interesting places.
-I have lived my chosen life and am very thankful for this.
+While I’ve built a career as a commercial photographer, photography remains my foremost artistic passion, closely followed by graphic design.
+I enjoy the immediacy of photography’s creative process even more today, when I can go off-grid with my campervan and cameras, looking for beautiful landscapes and interesting places.
+I have lived my chosen life and am deeply grateful for it.